 Emails can work wonders for your brand.
 They are intimate, connect directly with your customer’s needs, and give them a convenient call-to-action as a link.
 While you send emails to customers to wish them well or inform them about updates about your brand, you can give your communication a seasonal twist.
 Just email them for the fun of it!

 Create email communication that reflects the mood of the season.
 You can choose from several pre-designed email templates available online.
 Even if your messaging has nothing to do with the holiday, you can use props and elements of Thanksgiving to set the mood for your customers.

 This strategy can work because, even though you may not have Thanksgiving-specific communication, your customers are in the holiday mood and will be more receptive to your emails.

-Here’s a Thanksgiving marketing idea that can carry forward even after the holiday.
+Here’s a marketing idea for Thanksgiving that can carry forward even after the holiday.
 Your customers and community members who associate with your brand on digital and offline channels are in a celebratory mood.
 It’s the perfect time to show them how thankful you are for their patronage and participation in your brand journey.